 The combination of these three elements creates an excellent growing medium.
 It is important to have a proper balance of these three components for suitability to your purpose.
 Both the structure of the medium and the chemical makeup must be considered.
 Separately, these elements convey individual benefits.
 Here is an exploration of these benefits.

 Adding coco fiber to your growing medium helps add air pockets.
 The fiber isn’t especially absorbent, so it helps keep oxygen flowing to your plant roots.
 On the downside, because these fibers are made of cellulose, they can break down fairly quickly, resulting in the collapse of the air pockets.

-Coconut chips in soil function similar to clay pellets; however, this natural, plant material will degrade.
+Coconut chips in soil (coconut soil) function similar to clay pellets; however, this natural, plant material will degrade.
 They provide a double value because they can absorb and hold water efficiently and help create air pockets.